We are proud to be Lions Club members

 The image on the left is the Ipswich Lions Club banner which shows the industrial nature of the City of Ipswich and is the home of the Royal Australian Air Force (RAAF) base at Amberley.

 Our members are men and women who care about their community and its people, we are just like you.
-We joined a Lions Club because we wanted to help.
+We joined the Lions Club because we wanted to help.